The deadline to return your election form and Declaration of Intent form for the CUPE Service Payout is November 6

-Eligible service for the Service Payout is a month in which you receive more than 10 days of salary, regardless of whether you were paying into pension at the time.
-Service for the purposes of the Service Payout (or Public Service Award) and pensionable service are different.
+Eligible service for the Service Payout is a month in which you receive 10 days of salary, regardless of whether you were paying into pension at the time.
+Note that service for the purposes of the Service Payout (or Public Service Award) is not the same as seniority or pensionable service.

-Casual time will be included in the service calculation if it is continuous to permanent employment and otherwise meets the definition of eligible service.
+Casual time will be included in the service calculation if it is continuous upon reaching CUPE Regular status and meets all the other criteria for eligible service above.

 Pregnancy/parental/adoption leave is considered eligible service for the period during which you were receiving a salary top up.
 Maternity leave taken before September 1, 1989 is not eligible service.

-For civil servants who transferred from other public-sector entities, the impact on your service depends on the specific agreements formalized at the time of transfer.
+For employees who transferred from other public-sector entities, the impact on your service depends on the specific agreements formalized at the time of transfer.
 These agreements were applied in the service validation process.
 Generally, these agreements provide for continuity of employment and recognition of service; however, it depends on the specific terms and conditions.

-The Service Payout calculation is based on the formula of one week of salary per each year of service, pro-rated, up to a maximum of 26 weeks.
-This table includes examples of Service Payout calculations:
+The Service Payout calculation is based on the formula of one week of salary for each year of full-time service, to a maximum of 26 weeks.

 The Service Payout, as employment income, is subject to deductions and withholdings, including: